 Everything that involves your business should fit perfectly into your style guide as an example of your design elements.
 Your company t-shirts, business cards, website, packaging, investor slide deck, and everything else you can think of should follow suit with your style guide.

-For LeafPup, the first design project that we tackled was packaging.
+For LeafPup, the first design project that I tackled was packaging.
 Since CBD has turned into such a competitive market, conveying LeafPup’s brand identity through well-designed packaging was vital for standing out in the industry.
-Rather than simply hopping on the CBD train, we needed to create a brand that focused on educating consumers while having an empowering message to connect with and support.
+Rather than simply hopping on the CBD train, I needed to create a brand that focused on educating consumers while having an empowering message to connect with and support.

-After we finalized our packaging, we were able to move forward with our next project: the LeafPup e-commerce site.
+After I finalized our packaging, I was able to move forward with our next project: the LeafPup e-commerce site.
 As mentioned earlier in this article, although the CBD industry is expected to reach $40 billion within the next 5 years, it is still heavily regulated.

 Currently the largest retailers and advertising platforms, like Amazon, Facebook, and Google don’t even support CBD sales.
 This means one thing: LeafPup’s direct-to-consumer platform (the e-commerce site) has to function beautifully while still communicating all of LeafPup’s creatively designed brand elements.

-Here’s the e-commerce site we were able to design within 24 hours of finishing the LeafPup brand style guide.
+Here’s the e-commerce site I was able to design within 24 hours of finishing the LeafPup brand style guide.

 Focusing your attention on building a style guide will make all future design projects a breeze.
 The next time you need to design a business card, website, or flyer, you will have your logo, color palette, fonts, and usage examples on hand for you to simply plug-in and go to market.